CCI-MOC/hil/docs/extensions.rst

     [some_3rd_party.haas.drivers.obm.robotic_power_button_pusher]
     push_duration = 3 seconds

-Extensions should not make use any part of the HaaS source tree that do not explicitly invite it (e.g. everything by default is *Private*).
-These currently include (see the docstrings in the specific components for details):
+Extensions should not make use any part of the HaaS source tree that does not explicitly invite it (i.e. everything by default is *Private*).
+Components which may be used from extensions will explicitly say so in their documentation, (and describe in detail how they may be used).
+Extension-approved components currently include:

 * Most of haas.network_allocator
 * haas.auth